okikio/native/packages/wali/README.md

 ## Methods as Properties

-All properties except `target`, with arguments`(index: number, total: number, element: HTMLElement)`.
+All properties except `target` can be represented by a method with the arguments`(index: number, total: number, element: HTMLElement)`.
 Do note, `keyframes` can also be a method.

 ```javascript
 /**